The William Southam

 Fellows are invited, throughout the fellowship, to create a piece of reportage (in the format of their choice) that reflects Massey’s academic pursuits.
 Fellows will be expected to share their work through publication on the Massey College website.

-The Fellowships underwrite: (1) A stipend of $4,900 per month, for the eight-month university year, from September to April; (2) All university fees; (3) Travel expenses up to the cost of economy air fare to and from Toronto for the Fellow and family; (4) Travel expenses for organized trips during the program.
+The Fellowships underwrite: (1) A stipend of $4,900 per month, for the eight-month university year, from September to April; (2) All university fees; (3) Travel expenses up to the cost of economy air fare to and from Toronto for the Fellow; (4) Travel expenses for organized trips during the program.

 If you are interested in the Gordon N. Fisher/JHR Journalism Fellowship, please see the information and application instructions below.